OutSystems/docs-product/src/ref/apis/auto/lifetime-deployment-api-v2.begin.md

 ---
 summary: Allows you to manage applications, modules, environments and deployments of your OutSystems infrastructure.
-Version 2 of the API adds support for deployment zones.
+Version 2 of the API adds support for deployment zones, users, teams and roles.
 tags: support-application_development; support-Application_Lifecycle; support-devOps; support-Integrations_Extensions
 ---